-In Ethiopia, Synergos is building the capacity of the Ministry of Agriculture and Natural Resources and the Ministry of Livestock and Fisheries, along with the Agricultural Transformation Agency and their partners, for agricultural growth that improves the lives of smallholder farmers.
+In Ethiopia, Synergos is building the capacity of leaders in the Ministry of Agriculture and Natural Resources, in pursing agricultural growth that improves the lives of smallholder farmers.
+Synergos has expanded work in Ethiopia through an initiative to increase productivity and household income of smallholder farmers in three districts through the creation of centers of excellence in horticulture production.
 In Namibia, Synergos is strengthening health systems and nutrition for the improved health of mothers, infants, and children.
 In South Africa, the Social Connectedness program builds awareness of the concept, best practices, and related public policy, working with leaders of organizations providing services to vulnerable children and youth.
-In Bangladesh, Synergos leads a coalition of public health and early childhood development leaders for a solution to child drowning, the leading cause of death of children under five years old.
+In Bangladesh, Synergos leads a coalition of public health and early childhood development leaders to scale integrated childcare centers as a proven solution to child drowning, the leading cause of death of children under five years old.
 In Mexico, Synergos builds support for leaders in the country to engage in multi-sectoral partnerships that address socio-economic challenges in their communities.